TheWiseLion/thewiselion.github.io/_posts/2017-3-8-1000x-Speed-Up-In-Python.md

 ## Setting up a python extension
 A python extension makes a compiled C function callable from python.
 <br/><br/>
-To do used setup tools, which will basically compile the provided C code and make it usable from python.
+To do this can use setup tools, which will basically compile the provided C code and make it usable from python.
 ![](/images/PythonExtensionScheme.png "Python-SetupTools-C")
 The setup.py will look akin to the following:
 ```python